 The final installation will take some time due to the complexity of the task, and the experts who are required to perform it.

-This work is being funded by a few generous donations including a bequest, a donation from the Northamptonshire Association (a voluntary group of National Trust members and volunteers drawn from Northampton and the surrounding areas), and from visitors to Canons Ashby.
+This work is being funded by a few generous donations including a bequest, a donation from the Northamptonshire Association (a voluntary group of National Trust members and volunteers from Northamptonshire and the surrounding areas), and from visitors to Canons Ashby.